 Agile has become a hot topic in project management.
 Many top businesses around the world are interested in scaling Agile across entire organizations.
-But despite its recent surge in popularity, Agile methodology is far from a new concept in project management.
+But despite its recent surge in popularity, Agile is far from a new concept in project management.
 Officially created in 2001, Agile’s origins go back multiple decades and have been used to help teams succeed in fast-paced jobs where the nature of work is constantly changing.

 Traditionally, the Agile method was implemented at the team level.
 Groups would custom tailor an Agile system that helped them meet their goals and objectives.
 This worked well because it gave teams more autonomy and flexibility.
 They developed their own Agile systems, independent of their peers, which means that different departments had their own procedures for good project management practices.
 In other words, the Agile method typically operated in silos and wasn’t part of a greater project management system.